Be on J! Contestant FAQs

 - Teen Tournament: teens (ages 13-17).

-Eligible full-time teachers who hope to compete in the Teachers Tournament are selected from the pool of applicants who have taken and passed the online test for adults, and participated in the audition process.
+Eligible full-time teachers who hope to compete in the Teachers Tournament are selected from the pool of applicants who have taken and passed the test for adults, and participated in the audition process.

-Three-day online testing events to qualify for our regular shows are offered to adults one to two times per year.
+Three-day testing events to qualify for our regular shows are offered to adults one to two times per year.
 You may take the test on any day that is convenient, but only once per event.
 Multiple entries could result in disqualification.

 For teens and college students, tests occur roughly once per season, or as upcoming teen and college tournaments are scheduled.
 Eligible college students may register for both college and adult tests.

-Visit the Be A Contestant tab and click “Register Now” to fill out the online test registration form.
+Visit the Be A Contestant tab and click “Register Now” to fill out the test registration form.
 You may be prompted to set up a MyJeopardy! account if you don’t already have one.
 To receive all test updates, make sure you’ve checked the box to receive the Jeopardy! email newsletter in your account profile.

 ARE CANADIANS ELIGIBLE TO TAKE THE TEST?